srwhaley/immich-live-photo-linker/README.md

 # Immich Live Photo Linker
-A utility script that uses the Immich API to fix unlinked Live Photos in Immich by connecting HEIC/JPEG photos with their corresponding MOV/MP4 video components.
+A utility script that uses the Immich API to fix unlinked iOS Live Photos in Immich by connecting HEIC/JPEG photos with their corresponding MOV/MP4 video components.